 Conflict of interest

 The title should be precise and brief and must not be more than 120 characters.
-Authors should avoid the use of non standard abbreviations.
+Authors should avoid the use of non standard abbreviations and question marks in titles.
 The title must be written in title case except for articles, conjunctions and prepositions.

 Authors should also provide a short ‘running title’.
 Title, running title, by line correspondent footnote and key words should be written as presented in the original manuscript.